 Student attire at school should be suitable for learning activities.
 Just as there is a mode of dress suited to office work, the playing field or gymnasium, various informal or formal functions, there is also a mode of dress suited to classroom learning and educational activities.
 To that end, students are expected to dress in a clean, neat and appropriate manner by:

-»» Refraining from wearing headwear in the classroom except for medical or religious reasons or unless required by the teacher for educational reasons.
+»» Refraining from wearing headwear in the school except for medical or religious reasons, or unless required by the teacher for educational reasons.

 »» Wearing clothing void of pictures or slogans displaying drugs, alcohol, violence, racism, profanity or making direct or indirect sexual suggestion.

 »» Wearing clothing that covers the chest, back, midriff and buttocks.
 The bottom of the shirt/top must touch the top of the pants/skirt and necklines should be modest so that no cleavage shows.

 »» Wearing clothing which covers, physically and visually, all undergarments all of the time.

 »» Wearing footwear at all times for health and safety reasons.

 Students failing to meet the above dress code will be referred to Administration or a School Counsellor.
 Students will have the option of meeting the dress code by removing headwear, putting on footwear or 'covering up' by putting on school-provided clothing or they will be sent home to change their clothing before they will be permitted to return to school.
 In the event of continued disregard for the dress code, Administration will arrange a meeting with the student, parent and Grade Advisor.

 A clean environment makes a positive atmosphere for all in the building.
 The consumption of food and drink is to occur in the cafeteria and atrium area only.
 Students are expected to clean up the area where food and drink are consumed.